Skip to content

 Configuring a modal

-The PHP Modal view model uses a fluent interface to configure the dialog.
+The view model uses a fluent interface.
+Chain methods to configure positioning, content, styling, and accessibility:

 $modal = $modalViewModel->createModal()